aureliojargas/sedsed/CONTRIBUTING.md

 Black is used with the default settings (no command line options) and the pylint configuration file is in the root of this repository.

+To install the tools in the development environment (venv):

+    pip install -r requirements-dev.txt

 Just run them over the Python files:

-    pylint *.py test/*.py
-    black  *.py test/*.py
+    make check

 ## Testing

 Sedsed has a homemade custom testing solution, comprised of multiple shell scripts and test files.
 You can read more about it at [test/README.md](test/README.md).

+There are also some extra tests for full command lines, using a Markdown file to describe the commands and their expected outputs, and [clitest](https://github.com/aureliojargas/clitest) runs and checks them.

 To run all the tests, just do:

-    ./test/run

-There are also some extra tests for full command lines, using a Markdown file to describe the commands and their expected outputs, and [clitest](https://github.com/aureliojargas/clitest) runs and checks them.

-    clitest test/command_line.md
+    make test

 ## Automation (CI)